 Getting to know Terry and Beth, Kumail comes face to face with what is going on inside him: his guilt; his fears; his need to choose who he wants to wake up with every morning of his life.

-Terry tells Kumail about his affair, his regrets, and how stupid he was: “What did I fucking do? … Kumail, you’ll know the woman you want to spend the rest of your life with when you cheat on her.”
+Terry tells Kumail about his affair, his regrets, and how stupid he was: “What did I fucking do?
+Kumail, you’ll know the woman you want to spend the rest of your life with when you cheat on her.”
 Strange advice.
 Did Kumail cheat on Emily?
-Maybe he did – by choosing his family over her.
+Maybe he did – choosing his family over her.

 Beth tells Kumail that her parents didn’t like Terry at first either.
-He was different than her North Carolinian roots; didn’t like football; her family was military; and Terry protested against the Vietnam War.
+He was different than her North Carolinian roots; didn’t like football; her family was military, Terry protested against the Vietnam War.
 How did it end up, Kumail asks: “A lot of fucked up dinners, but they got over it.”

 They help him and he helps them.
 In some funny getting-to-know-each other moments, Terry faces his cheating on Beth.
 Beth takes out her anger at Terry by standing up for Kumail at the comedy club when a heckler calls him “ISIS.”
 Even though Kumail uses it as material (“I am a terrorist.
-I just do comedy on the side to keep a low profile”), Beth will have none of that.
-She has a lot to be angry about and won’t back down.
+I just do comedy on the side to keep a low profile”), Beth will have none of it.
+She has a lot to be angry about, won’t back down.
 Beth and Terry work it out.
 Their marriage is saved.

 And, Kumail’s love saves Emily.
 Because he’s always loved her in spite of tradition, he paid very close attention to every detail.
 He remembered that Emily’s ankle didn’t heal and told the doctors, who do a test they hadn’t thought to do before.
 Kumail helps them make the unexpected diagnosis of Adult Onset Stills Disease, a rare and very invasive form of arthritis that can kill if not treated.
 Emily is on the right medication and awake.